Birth Weight, Bilirubin, and Blood Sugar: What do the Numbers Mean for Newborn Care Jennifer Thomas, MD, MPH, IBCLC, FAAP, FABM

 (Tethered Oral Tissues) like ‘tongue tie’ or ‘lip tie’ are frequently found in infants struggling with breastfeeding.
 IBCLCs play a unique role when breastfeeding families are seeking breastfeeding assistance with an infant suspected of or diagnosed with TOTs.
 The presenter will review:

 - IBCLC’s scope of practice when TOTs are suspected

 - IBCLC’s vital role in functional assessment

-CE: Postpartum Depression Teresa Baker, MD
+Postpartum Depression Teresa Baker, MD

 Identifying risk factors and treatment options for PPD and reviewing the screening tools in use to diagnose it.

 Patient Centered C-Section and Pain Control to Minimize Breastfeeding Difficulties Pamela Berens, MD, IBCLC

 This lecture will review options to encourage patient engagement in cesarean delivery planning and ways to make cesarean delivery more patient and family centered.
 We will also review the options for postpartum pain control and how to limit adverse impact of pain control options on the breastfeeding infant while keeping mother comfortable.
 The metabolism of opioids will also be discussed.